eWaterCycle/grpc4bmi/docs/R.rst

 To easily run a GRPC server it is handy to put it in a container like a `Docker`_ image.

-The Docker image can be made by writing a `Dockerfile` like
+The Docker image can be made by writing a `Dockerfile` file like

 .. code-block:: Dockerfile